Steven Kwan Preview, Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks seventh in the league.
+- The pitching staff for the Rays has a collective 9.1 K/9, the seventh-best in the league.

-- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.82).
+- The Rays have the third-ranked team ERA among all league pitching staffs (3.82).

-- The Rays surrender the third-fewest home runs in baseball (142 total, 1.1 per game).
+- The Rays give up the third-fewest home runs in baseball (142 total, 1.1 per game).

-- In his most recent time out on Saturday against the New York Yankees, the righty threw six scoreless innings while surrendering one hit.
+- Littell (3-4) gets the starting nod for the Rays in his 10th start of the season.
+He has a 4.45 ERA in 58 2/3 innings pitched, with 51 strikeouts.

-- In 15 games this season, the 30-year-old has a 3.12 ERA and 11.8 strikeouts per nine innings, while giving up a batting average of .200 to his opponents.
+- His most recent appearance was on Sunday against the New York Yankees, when the righty threw six innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.